ThembaTshudufhadzo/PROG6212-POE-PART1/README.md

 In addition to minimizing redundancy and guaranteeing data integrity, this database design offers a scalable framework for future expansion when new features are added.

+The ApplicationDbContext manages the lifecycle of the database tables for ApplicationUser and IdentityRole.
+The one-to-many relationship between ApplicationUser and Claim ensures that each claim is correctly associated with a specific user.
+This structure provides a clear data model for the application.